Eisenhower Matrix for Decision Anxiety

 DO FIRST

-• Make a choice on a critical issue with an immediate deadline
+• Make critical decision with immediate deadline

 PLAN THIS WEEK

-• Consult with one trusted, level-headed advisor
+• Consult one trusted advisor about important choice

 DELEGATE